JAORMX/oslopolicy2rego/README.md

 oslopolicy2rego: Oslo policy to rego
 ====================================

-Is a small library (and eventually a CLI) that serves the sole purpose of converting oslo.policy[1] json or yaml files into Open-Policy-Agent rego language [2].
+Is a small library and a CLI utility that serves the sole purpose of converting oslo.policy[1] json or yaml files into Open-Policy-Agent rego language [2].